Laizy7/Laravel/Readme.txt

-After download the folder project, please import the provided database name 'dev_laravel_simple_pdr.sql' because of unsuccessful seeding function.
+After download the folder project, please import the provided database name 'dev_laravel_simple_pdr.sql' to database with name dev_laravel_simple_pdr because of unsuccessful seeding function.

 To ahead frontend page, go to this url: http://127.0.0.1:8000